jjingofarouk/saveme/README.md

 ## Project Overview

-SaveMe aims to streamline blood donation in Uganda by connecting donors and recipients through a modern web platform.
+BloodMatch aims to streamline blood donation in Uganda by connecting donors and recipients through a modern web platform.
 The app enables users to:
 - **Donors**: View nearby blood requests on an interactive map, filter by blood type, and get directions via Google Maps.
 - **Recipients**: Submit urgent blood requests with geolocation data for real-time matching.
 - **Admins**: Manage user roles and monitor platform activity via an analytics dashboard.
 - **All Users**: Access curated healthcare resources, including emergency services, hospitals, and pharmacies.

-Built as a PWA, SaveMe offers offline support, installability, and a native app-like experience.
+Built as a PWA, BloodMatch offers offline support, installability, and a native app-like experience.
 It integrates Firebase for authentication, Firestore for data storage, and Cloud Functions for backend logic, with GeoFire for geolocation queries and Twilio/Nodemailer for notifications.

-The project is deployed at [https://saveme-a3b6c.web.app/](https://saveme-a3b6c.web.app/) and open-sourced at [https://github.com/jjingofarouk/saveme](https://github.com/jjingofarouk/saveme).
+The project is deployed at [https://BloodMatch-a3b6c.web.app/](https://BloodMatch-a3b6c.web.app/) and open-sourced at [https://github.com/jjingofarouk/BloodMatch](https://github.com/jjingofarouk/BloodMatch).

 ## Key Features